 - Modern Platform Enablement – Hosting in Azure gives you access to cloud applications that let you integrate your ERP system with outside solutions with the click of a button.
 This process that could take weeks or months if you are hosting GP/NAV on-premise

 - Data Backup and Disaster Recovery – Azure stores your data in a secure environment and will restore automatically if the worst-case scenario happens.
 This means you don’t need to backup your data on multiple physical servers or have to call IT and go through a lengthy manual restoring process.
 Additionally, Stoneridge Software’s Technology Services department will test your backups regularly and report on how they are working

 It's important to remember, it’s OK to take baby steps.
 You don’t have to make a big move all at once.

 Microsoft is shifting on-premise Dynamics GP to a Modern Lifecycle policy for support and service.
 Despite some rumors to the contrary, GP isn’t going anywhere, but that doesn’t mean you shouldn’t consider upgrading.

 Your version of Dynamics GP has a support plan for 10 years from its go-to-market release date.
 The first five years are known as “Mainstream Support”.
 You can submit support tickets, use new features developed by the product team, and have access to new products and patching.
 The second five years are known as “Secondary Support.”
 During this stage, you can still submit support tickets, but the products team will no longer provide any new features or hotfixes.
 At the end of the 10 years, you will be off of support.

-Determine the Stage of Support Your Dynamics GP is At
+Determine the Stage of Support Your Dynamics GP or Dynamics NAV is At

 If you are using GP 2013, 2015, or 2016, you are well into your Secondary Support stage and should be thinking about an upgrade to Dynamics 365 Business Central or moving your GP environment to Azure right away.